Students from Melville Intermediate School used Blogger to share their development of te reo Māori and receive feedback.

 To get underway with students the teacher facilitated a class brainstorm focussing on possible content for the blog including such questions as:

-- found it extremely empowering to receive feedback from sources other than their teacher.
-This increased their confidence and motivation in other curriculum areas.
+found it extremely empowering to receive feedback from sources other than their teacher, resulting in increased confidence and motivation in other curriculum areas

-- were engaged and motivated.
-This was evident from their written feedback.
+were engaged and motivated, evident from their written feedback

 Next steps for the teacher were to further assist staff within his own school to set up their own classroom blogs.
 It was hoped that this would result in further collaboration between classes, and generate a greater network of support and sharing.
 The teacher intended to explore further ways to promote the class blog to their wider school community, for example, by holding information evenings to support whānau to access the blog.